RexGLiu/HierPolicies/README.md

  - several miscellaneous scripts for analysing or plotting the generated data (see below for details).

 ## Analysis scripts
-Each of the task scripts above will save its results in a set of `pkl` files.
+Each of the task scripts above will save its results in a set of `.pkl` files.
 The following scripts are intended to be run on these outputs and will generate the analyses and plots seen in the paper.

 ### Flat Task
  - ```plot_results_joint_indep.py``` generates a series of plots for the tasks with joint and independent statistics.